If we’ve paid you more housing benefit than you're entitled to we'll usually ask you to pay back the amount you’ve been overpaid.

 Sometimes we have to review your benefit because you’ve had a change in circumstances or we find a mistake.
 If we’ve paid you too much benefit, there will be an overpayment that you'll need to pay back.

 It is your responsibility to pay the difference between your housing benefit and your rent if your benefit is reduced.

 You should use our online form to tell us about any change in your circumstances that may affect your housing benefit promptly, so that we don’t pay you too much.
-You can read more about the changes in circumstances (link to page) that we’ll need to know about here.
+You can read more about the changes in circumstances that we’ll need to know about here.

 Paying the overpaid amount back

 If a mistake has been made with your claim we’ll consider the circumstances before making a decision about whether you’ll need to pay us back.